wp-plugins/advanced-custom-fields-row-field/README.txt

 == Description ==

 <h3>Advanced Custom Fields: Row Field</h3>
 This is an add-on to Advanced Custom fields for showing multiple ACF fields in a single row.
 You can show upto four fields in a row.
-It is very helpful for managing form layout as you desire.
+It is very helpful for managing form display layout as you desire.

 __Note__: Requires ACF >= 4

 = Usage =
-1. Add 'Row' field in your field setting.
+1. Add `Row` field in your field setting.
 Choose 'Row Open' option in 'Type' to start row
 1. Choose number of columns
 1. Add your fields
-1. To end row, add 'Row' field.
+1. To end row, add `Row` field.
 But this time choose 'Row Close' option in 'Type'

 == Installation ==